How to Store Your Coffee Properly: The Golden Rules for Freshness

 Oxygen

 Oxidation is the main mechanism of coffee degradation.
-In contact with air, volatile aromatic compounds escape and lipids become rancid.
-Every second spent in the open air accelerates this irreversible process.
+In contact with air, volatile aromatic compounds escape and lipids go rancid.
+Every second spent in open air accelerates this irreversible process.

 Light

-UV radiation and visible light decompose aromatic molecules through photolysis.
-Coffee exposed to direct light sees its quality degrade rapidly, even in the absence of oxygen.
+UV radiation and visible light break down aromatic molecules by photolysis.
+Coffee exposed to direct light sees its quality degrade faster, even without oxygen.

 Humidity

-Coffee is hygroscopic: it absorbs ambient humidity.
-This absorption dilutes aromas, creates favorable conditions for mold growth, and alters the structure of the bean.
+Coffee is hygroscopic: it absorbs ambient moisture.
+This absorption dilutes aromas, creates conditions favorable to mold growth, and alters the bean's structure.

 Heat